shakiba/dna/README.md

 **DNA is a human readable data format, it is inspired by XML, JSON, YAML, Jade and Properties file formats.**

-You can use this package to convert DNA to JSON from command line or read DNA files in JavaScript or Node.js.
+You can use this package to convert DNA to JSON from command line or read and write DNA in JavaScript or Node.js.

 Command line:
 ```bash